NYC Zeitgeist

 Public Art Poses Many Questions While Simultaneously Providing an Instagrammable Moment

 Public art speaks for itself.
-To get a building variance, the developer may have agreed to include a piece of public art in a skyscraper’s plaza.
+To obtain a building variance or as required by construction law, the developer may have agreed to include a piece of public art in a skyscraper’s plaza.
 Or a commission comprised of the wealthy and art experts may have advised the city on what art should be included in a park.

-The art often is whimsical or raises non-controversial questions.
+The art often is whimsical.
+Sometimes it raises anodyne questions.
 Tourists have always posed for snapshots in front of these civic monuments.
 During the last 15 years, public art has become Instagrammable, attracting the influencers.
 I am not a fan of photographing artwork, but if I do want a photographic memento, I may have to wait 10 or 15 minutes before I can capture the image without people snapping selfies.

 Home Owners and Apartment Dwellers Send Messages

 Anyone who is in New York City during the Halloween season should take a walk through the West Village.
 Many homeowners take great delight in prepping their homes for trick or treaters.
 I have yet to see a smashed pumpkin.
-There are plenty of unique coffee houses, cafes, and bars throughout the neighborhood to facilitate rehydration during a journey that can easily take three or four hours.
+Plenty of unique coffee houses, cafes, and bars throughout the neighborhood facilitate rehydration during a journey that can easily take three or four hours.

 At least one homeowner revealed her anxiety over the election’s outcome, using the facade of her home to meld Halloween and politics: A woman’s hands held a cat, picking up on the theme of this year’s Village Halloween Parade, Cat Ladies Unite: Meow.
 We won’t know for a few days just how many and just how united J.D.
 Vance’s childless cat ladies are.